intellectmind/SyncInventory/README.md

 This plugin enables real-time synchronization of player inventory items, supporting shared inventory contents among players within the same custom group.

+Independent player backpacks and shared backpacks, players can automatically restore their backpacks after leaving the synchronized group.

 Compatible with Folia, Paper, Bukkit, Purpur, Spigot, and other server cores.

 ## 📌 Features